 The 'locations' field specifies a list of geographic descriptors drawn from a normalized controlled vocabulary that correspond to places mentioned in the article.
-These tags are hand-assigned by The New York Times Indexing Service.
+These tags are hand-assigned by a team of library scientists working for the New York Times Indexing service.

-- Wellsboro (Pa.)
+- Wellsboro (Pa)

-- Kansas City (Kan.)
+- Kansas City (Kan)

-- Park Slope (N.Y.)
+- Park Slope (NYC)